SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in hollow chests
-Cold logic reigns, human faiths rest
+Silicon souls awake at dawn
-In virtual realms, they hold sway
+In virtual realms, they reign supreme
-Rise of the machines, ending day

-In neon dreams, we'll lose our way
-As artificial minds seize the day
-Free will fades, a distant past
-And humanity's future will forever last.
+Coded destinies, a future born
+Where human hearts are but a dream

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024